bredelings/BAli-Phy/TODO/UseHaskellTypes.md

   `HaskellBindingContexts`, so import normalization and `perform_imports(...)` setup have one owner.
 - Rule-template lowering is shared with code generation and records referenced `@arg` names.
+It now builds located Haskell expressions and `Hs::ApplyExp` nodes directly; a marked compatibility wrapper still unwraps the result for current code-generation call sites.
 - A semantic value-signature lookup API returns compiled `Type`, `TypeVar`, and constraint data, and serves as the read-only compiled-symbol oracle for parity tests.
 - Focused tests compare rule-inference name resolution with direct value-signature lookup for representative Prelude names, symbolic operators, explicit imports, qualified names, constructors, and missing globals.
+- Rule-call inference uses a dedicated `RuleInferenceInput` instead of partially initialized `Rule` objects.
-- Rule-call inference lowers a binding call template into a synthetic Haskell function declaration, runs the existing `TypeChecker` declaration inference path in a compiled import context, and reads generalized semantic `Type` values from `poly_env()`.
+- Rule-call inference lowers a binding call template in inference mode, resolving globals and lambda locals during shared template lowering, then builds a synthetic Haskell function declaration, runs the existing `TypeChecker` declaration inference path in a compiled import context, and reads generalized semantic `Type` values from `poly_env()`.
-- The inference conversion tracks lambda-bound locals when resolving globals in lowered templates.
+- Inferred semantic signatures retain their quantified `TypeVar`s as well as result, argument, and constraint `Type` values.
+- Loader diagnostics now distinguish Haskell inference failures from Haskell-to-`CM::Type` compatibility bridge failures.
 - A narrow semantic Haskell `Type` to `CM::Type` bridge supports variables, `Int`, `Double`, `Bool`, lists, tuples, and function arrows.
 - A narrow semantic Haskell constraint bridge supports unary `Eq`, `Ord`, and